danny316p/dotfiles/README.md

 A first attempt at gathering my dotfile preferences.
 This is off to a rather slow start.

+Due to a lack of time, I'm ignoring the below for now and putting together a quick-and-dirty set of essentials to transfer elsewhere.

 To do list:

 1. Actually finish looking at other people's dotfiles to determine what I want to use.